Final format requirements

 Corresponding authors should link their ORCID to their account in the manuscript tracking system (MTS).
 From the MTS homepage, click Modify my Springer Nature account and then ORCID Create/link an Open Researcher Contributor ID (ORCID) in the Personal Profile tab.
 This will re-direct you to the ORCID website.
 If you already have an ORCID account, enter your ORCID email and password and click on Authorize.
 If you don’t have one, you can create one at this stage.
 Linking ORCID and MTS accounts can be done at any time prior to acceptance.
 For more information please visit ORCID at Springer Nature.
 If you experience technical issues please contact the Platform Support Helpdesk.

 Non-corresponding authors do not have to link their ORCID but are encouraged to do so.
 Please note that it is not possible to add/modify ORCID details at proof.

-Figure legends begin with a brief title for the whole figure and continue with a short description of each panel and the symbols used; they should not contain any details of methods.
+Figure legends for Articles and Letters begin with a brief title for the whole figure and continue with a short description of each panel and the symbols used; they should not contain any details of methods.
 Text for figure legends should be provided in numerical order after the references.